ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 Non standard escape sequences are returned as it is (including the backslash) unless they are one of the following:
 `\\`, `'`, `"`, `backtick`, `/`, `=` or ASCII control characters (c <= 31).

+This function will satisfy the use case where pre-escaping and post-escaping are not suitable.
+For instance, consider the following input string: `a: "aaaa\"bbb"`.
+The expected output is: `a: aaaa\"bbbb`.
+- Pre-escaping: Pre-escaping it will output: `a: "aaaa"bbb"` and `extractKeyValuePairs` will then output: `a: aaaa`
+- Post-escaping: `extractKeyValuePairs` will output `a: aaaa\` and post-escaping will keep it as it is.

 Leading escape sequences will be skipped in keys and will be considered invalid for values.

 **Escape sequences with escape sequence support turned on**